 Stem Cells and Lupus Research

-The LFA believes that research on stem cells holds promise to better understand how diseases occur, and discover new ways to treat disabling and potentially fatal conditions such as lupus, which affects an estimated 1.5 million Americans and at least five million people worldwide.
-Expanding stem cell research will accelerate the pace of discovery on the potential therapeutic benefits of stem cells and help basic and clinical researchers learn how stem cells can be used to develop life-saving treatments.
+The LFA believes expanding stem cell research will accelerate the pace of discovery on the potential therapeutic benefits of stem cells and help basic and clinical researchers learn how stem cells can be used to develop life-saving treatments.

 About Stem Cells

-The aim of the LFA Research Program is to bring down barriers and advance the science of lupus.
-Stem cell transplantation holds promise as an alternative for lupus patients in whom other therapies have been tried unsuccessfully.
-The LFA thus far has awarded six grants to advance basic and clinical adult stem cell transplantation research in humans as a treatment for lupus.
-Learn more about the stem cell research awardees.
+The LFA thus far has awarded 11 grants to advance basic and clinical adult stem cell research as a treatment for lupus.
+Learn more about all the investigators we have funded for stem cell research.